-Question Answer Marks EITHER 8(a) In what ways, and with what effects, does Kay present mothers in her poems?
-In your answer you should refer in detail to three poems from the selection.
+Question Answer Marks EITHER 9(a) In what ways, and with what effects, does Kay present social injustice in her poems?
+In your answer you should refer to three poems from the selection.
 Mark according to the levels of response marking criteria.
-25 OR 8(b) Write a critical appreciation of the following poem, considering in what ways it is characteristic of Kay's poetic methods and concerns, here and elsewhere in the selection.
+25 OR 9(b) Discuss the effects of the writing in the following poem, considering Kay's poetic presentation of the relationship between parents and children, here and elsewhere in the selection.
 25 Mark according to the levels of response marking criteria.